Insurance for my Owners Corporation

 - Use of water flow control measures to minimize claims,

-You can Opt into our Newsletter on this page (on the Left) …
+You can Opt into our Newsletter on this page (on the right) …

 Insurance is important to protect your owners corporation (formerly known as a body corporate) and the personal assets of all lot owners.
 The law sets out the minimum insurance required but your owners corporation may also want to consider extra cover.